 Don’t get me wrong, I think every one should vote and that one of the biggest problems in American is that people don’t vote.

 But campaigning for public office is about YOU winning.

-And a key to this is how YOU turn out YOUR voters.
+And how YOU turn out YOUR voters.

 It’s NOT about getting people to NOT vote, but about making sure YOUR voters cast their ballots.